The 28th Annual Salmonid Restoration Conference took place in Redding and was focused on Fisheries Restoration and Science in a Changing Climate.

 SRF and AFS created a dynamic conference agenda that addressed pressing issues that affect salmonid recovery and fisheries throughout the Pacific Northwest.
 The first two days of the conference included symposia, fullday workshops, continuing education classes, and field tours.

-This year the conference featured workshops on topics including Water Quality and TMDLs, Floodplain Restoration, a Fisheries Engineering and Stream Restoration Symposium, Stormwater Pollution Workshop, and CE classes on acoustic tag training, and River 2 D technology.
+Workshops on topics including Water Quality and TMDLs, Floodplain Restoration, a Fisheries Engineering and Stream Restoration Symposium, Stormwater Pollution Workshop, and CE classes on acoustic tag training, and River 2 D technology.

 Field Tours visited restoration projects in Clear Creek, Battle Creek, the Upper Trinity River, the Shasta River, the Upper Sacramento River, and a Redding urban streams tour including Sulphur Creek, Salt Creek, and gravel augmentation projects.
 Redding was an exciting place to host the conference since it is close by to so many largescale restoration projects and inspiring collaborative efforts.